 Graph databases, despite their name, look nothing like a graph and offer greater flexibility for expressing relationships between data points.
 These relationships can be of any type and are represented as edges between the data points.

 Storing relationships in a graph is interesting but not very useful for extracting knowledge and insights.
-A knowledge graph is therefore composed of a graph database to store the data and a reasoning layer to search and materialise patterns in the data.
+A knowledge graph is therefore composed of a graph database to store the data and a semantic reasoning layer to search and materialise patterns in the data.

 This article introduces the basic concepts and intuitions behind knowledge graphs and reasoning on resource description framework (RDF) graphs with examples demonstrated on RDFox, a high-performance knowledge graph and semantic reasoner.